Date of Award:

 Milk price had a direct effect on financial measures of the farm's well-being.
 Increasing herd size was found to be a logical response to a decrease in milk price.
 Cropland ownership had an inverse effect on returns but a direct effect on annual income.
 Corn silage production was found to be more important for a poorer herd than a better herd.
 However, corn silage production and feeding had a near neutral effect on measures of financial well-being.

 Atwood, Jay Dee, "A Linear Programming Analysis of Several Determinants of Profit on a Simulated Northern Utah Dairy Farm" (1983).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4170.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .